 These sculptures, intended for display rather than play, are personifications of toys; a motif.

 This motif points more to a major source of inspiration and the target of commentary.
 Mimicking the factory and mass produced products that were marketed directly to children, these sculptures reveal the influence of the commercial, and marketing genius that revolved around toys of the 60’s, 70’s… and primarily the 80’s.

-Now, the designer toy artist has found a way to pay homage to nostalgia of the pop-cultural shift in the 80’s, while giving the middle finger to the foundation it was built upon, which was completely commerce-driven.
+Now, the designer toy artist has found a way to pay homage to nostalgia of the pop-cultural shift unlike any other before or after that, while giving the middle finger to the foundation it was built upon, which was completely commerce-driven.

 Techniques, Products and Materials

 Arguably one of the most popular technique for designer, bootleg and art toy makers is creating handmade molds from silicone, with pieces casted in hand poured resin.
 Due to the life of the silicone used for molding, designer toy artists produce work in very limited quantities and are typically available for a limited time.
 This can be reflected in a particular work of art being made available for a “limited run”, colorway or a specific event exclusive.